Liesl Tesch: Recognition

 In 2000, Tesch received an Australian Sports Medal.
 She and Fitzgibbon were jointly named as Sailors of the Year with a Disability in 2011.
 She was appointed a Member of the Order of Australia in the 2014 Australia Day Honours "for significant service to sport as a gold medallist at the London 2012 Paralympic Games, and through the promotion and facilitation of sport for people with disabilities."
-In November 2014, Tesch shared the Yachting Australia Sailor of the Year with a Disability award with Daniel Fitzgibbon, Colin Harrison, Jonathan Harris, Russell Boaden and Matthew Bugg.
+In 2014, Tesch shared the Yachting Australia Sailor of the Year with a Disability award with Daniel Fitzgibbon, Colin Harrison, Jonathan Harris, Russell Boaden and Matthew Bugg.
 The Australian team of six sailors beat Great Britain by one point at the IFDS World Championship.
 Tesch and Fitzgibbon won the 2014 NSW Sports Award for Team of the Year with a Disability.

-In November 2014, Tesch was awarded The Primary Club of Australia's Sir Roden Cutler Award acknowledging an outstanding sporting achievement by an athlete with a disability.
-In November 2015, Tesch and Fitzgibbon were awarded Yachting Australia's 2015 Sailor of the Year with a Disability.
+In 2014, Tesch was awarded The Primary Club of Australia's Sir Roden Cutler Award acknowledging an outstanding sporting achievement by an athlete with a disability.
+In 2015, Tesch and Fitzgibbon were awarded Yachting Australia's 2015 Sailor of the Year with a Disability.
 In 2016, Tesch was inducted into Basketball Australia's Hall of Fame.
 In 2016, she was awarded the President's Award at the Australian Sailing Awards.
 At the 2016 Australian Paralympic Committee awards, she was awarded the Uncle Kevin Coombs Medal for the Spirit of The Games.
-In November 2017, Tesch and Daniel Fitzgibbon were inaugural inductees to the Australian Sailing Hall of Fame.
+In 2017, Tesch and Daniel Fitzgibbon were inaugural inductees to the Australian Sailing Hall of Fame.
 In 2022, she was inducted into the New South Wales Hall of Champions.

+In 2024, she was inducted into the Sport Australia Hall of Fame.